 In 2013, Valognes attended one of Team Novo Nordisk’s summer Talent ID programs in the United States and went on to spend four years with the team’s development program before debuting in the pro ranks as a stagiaire in late 2016.
 As a professional rider, Valognes won the Dubai Tour UAE Intermediate Sprint Jersey (2018) and as a junior earned wins at Stage 5 and Stage 6 of Canada’s Tour de l’Abitibi Desjardins (2014) and a podium finish at the French National Keirin Championship (2014).

 Valognes grew up believing cyclists were heroes and always dreamed of becoming a pro.
-Off the bike, Valognes enjoys learning foreign languages, spending time with his family and reading books.
+Off the bike, Valognes enjoys learning foreign languages, spending time with his friends and family and reading books.